danott/today-i-learned/_posts/2015-07-22-today-i-learned.md

 There are a lot of ways that payment can fail.
-Thankfully, Stipe provides ways to trigger almost every conceivable failure.
+Thankfully, Stripe provides ways to trigger almost every conceivable failure.
 And they put the credit card values that will trigger these failures into [a handy doc](https://stripe.com/docs/testing).

 It's important to remember, some of these failures will occur when attempting to get a Stripe token.
 Others will fail when attempting to use the Stripe token.